hmrc/trader-goods-profiles-data-store/README.md

 # trader-goods-profiles-data-store

-The service will be responsible for creating , retrieving, updating and deactivating new records / profile as opposed to getting it from B&T database.
+The service will be responsible for creating, retrieving, updating and deactivating new records / profile as opposed to getting it from B&T database.

 ### License